Skip to main content

 Lifestyle’s Influence on Hormone Metabolism

 The journey of an injected testosterone ester involves several critical steps after its initial release from the depot.
-Once the esterase enzymes have cleaved the fatty acid chain, the circulates and interacts with target cells.
+Once the esterase enzymes have cleaved the fatty acid chain, the free testosterone circulates and interacts with target cells.
 Its efficacy is then determined by factors such as receptor sensitivity, the rate of conversion to other hormones (like estrogen via aromatase), and the speed of its metabolic breakdown and excretion.
 Lifestyle factors can significantly modulate these processes.

 Lifestyle choices profoundly influence the body’s metabolic machinery, impacting the availability and activity of therapeutic testosterone.